Questions? Click here to see our list of Frequently Asked Questions!

 The Choose Ohio First STEM Scholarship Program is funded by the State of Ohio on an annual basis as part of the state's strategic effort to significantly strengthen Ohio's position in world markets such as aerospace, medicine, computer technology and alternative energy.

-Incoming students pursuing eligible Science, Technology, Engineering and Mathematics (STEM) majors may apply to the Choose Ohio First STEM Scholarship Program.
-STEM Scholars receive financial, academic and social support, resulting in a nearly 90% retention rate.
+Incoming students pursuing eligible STEM majors may apply to BW's Choose Ohio First STEM Scholars Program.
+Our STEM Scholars receive financial, academic, and social support and graduate with STEM degrees at rates that well exceed national averages!

 STEM Scholars will: